Equipment Needed: Stiff rope halter with nose-knots, 14′ – 15′ lead rope, Aussie or Blocker Tie.

 Of course, you will occasionally need tie your horse up.
 On the trail or around the ranch.
 It is also useful after a training session so that he has time to “digest” the lesson instead of going straight back to freedom or food, which are both counterproductive.

-Giving to pressure is a very important exercise.
+Giving in to pressure (yielding) is a very important exercise.
 Horses (who are large and strong) naturally believe that they can push and shove their way to success.
 They believe that they can bully their environment, pushing through brush, bumping each other: In essence, using their size to move things out of their way.

 A horse’s natural reaction to physical pressure is to resist it by moving into it instead of away from it.
-It is very important for all types of activities.
-Without respect for the halter and its restriction, horses can injure themselves or others.
+Yielding to the pressure is very important for all types of activities Without respect for the halter and its restriction, horses can injure themselves or others.

 Teaching a horse to tie and stand still is what has been called “Talking to the Post”, which involves tying your horse to a post (head-high on the post but not so that his head cannot be held naturally) in a safe area until he is totally relaxed about tying.
 You also need patience because this sometimes takes up to an hour per session.

 Inexperienced horses can feel very claustrophobic if tied firmly to a post with no give or take.
 They can actually damage their neck and/or spine by frantically fighting a tightly tied rope.
 The Blocker tie allows the rope to slip a little so that the horse can learn to quit fighting but doesn’t get totally skitzed before he stops pulling.
 (In the old days, cowboys sometimes used an inner tube looped over and tied to the post and their horse tied to the tube)